On Polynomial Multiplication in Chebyshev Basis: Reduction To Monomial Basis Case

 \subsection{Special Case of DFT-based Multiplication}

 When using DFT-based multiplication, we can optimize the Algorithm {\tt PM-Chebyshev} in order to further reduce the number of operations.
-In particular, we can remark that Algorithm {\tt PM-Chebyshev} needs two multiplications in monomial basis using operands $\bar{a}(x), \bar{b}(x)$ and $\bar{a}(x),\bar{b}(x^{-1})x^d$.
-Therefore, applying the generic scheme of Algorithm {\tt PM-Chebyshev}, we compute twice the DFT transform of $\bar{a}(x)$ on $2n$ points.
-The same remark applies to the DFT transform of $\bar{b}(x)$ and $\bar{r}(x)=\bar{b}(x^{-1})x^d$ which can be deduced one from the other at a cost of a permutation plus $O(n)$ operations in $\R$.
+In particular, we can remark that Algorithm {\tt PM-Chebyshev} needs two multiplications in monomial basis using operands $\bar{a}(x), \bar{b}(x)$ and $\bar{a}(x^{-1})x^d,\bar{b}(x)$.
+Therefore, applying the generic scheme of Algorithm {\tt PM-Chebyshev}, we compute twice the DFT transform of $\bar{b}(x)$ on $2n$ points.
+The same remark applies to the DFT transform of $\bar{a}(x)$ and $\bar{r}(x)=\bar{a}(x^{-1})x^d$ which can be deduced one from the other at a cost of a permutation plus $O(n)$ operations in $\R$.
+Indeed, we have Since $\omega=e^{\frac{-2i\pi}{2n}}$ by definition of the DFT, we have $\omega^{2n}=1$ and therefore :